 If you’ve done any research on egg quality, you’ll have probably heard about CoQ10 supplements (also known as ubiquinone or ubiquinol) and you might even take it – so now you know why.

-Have a chat to your Naturopath, to ask about practitioner-grade supplements and the dose that is right for you and your individual situation.
+Have a chat to your Naturopath, to ask about practitioner-grade supplements, which CoQ10 is best for fertility and the dose that is right for you and your individual situation.

-There are a range of other nutrients that may also improve your egg quality, so please speak to your Natural Fertility specialist about what specific nutrients will be most beneficial for you.
+There is a range of other nutrients that may also improve your egg quality, so please speak to your Natural Fertility specialist about what specific nutrients will be most beneficial for you.

 Another Piece to the Puzzle: Oxidation